 In recent years, most nutritionists have been advocating the same things.
 They say that to eat healthily, all we have to do is look at what people who lived in our part of the world have been eating for centuries.
 Many of the foods that we have known from our mum’s cooking since childhood are in fact ‘superfoods’ that we could learn even more about.

 One of the top superfoods discussed in recent years is fermented food.
 These foods have been consumed all over the world for thousands of years because they are both tasty and healthy, but we are just now starting to learn exactly how they affect our system.
 Korean kimchi, European sauerkraut, Russian kvass and Japanese miso are attracting more attention than ever.
-Fermented foods like natural pickles, yoghurt, sourdough bread and cheese are all in demand.
+Fermented foods like natural pickles, pickled vegetables, yoghurt, sourdough bread and cheese are all in demand.